Updated post: 17/12/18 | December 2018

 Although the Crystal Palace was intended to be a temporary structure, a consortium of eight businessmen decided that it should live on.
 Therefore, in 1854 the Palace was rebuilt at the top of Penge Peak, an affluent suburb of south London.
 The nearby residential area was renamed Crystal Palace, in honour of the structure.

-It was home to a series of exhibitions and event until it is was destroyed by fire in 1936.
+The Crystal Palace was home to a series of exhibitions and event until it is was destroyed by fire in 1936.
 All that remains of the Palace today are its water towers, its terraces and six of the original 12 sphinxes from the Egyptian Court.
-Standing guard over the Upper Terrace, these sphinxes remind is of the past glories of the Crystal Palace.
+Standing guard over the Upper Terrace, these sphinxes remind is of its past glories.

 - Crystal Palace Park is next to Crystal Palace station, which is served by London Overground (orange line) and mainline trains